Factlink/wordpress-plugin/trunk/readme.txt

 == Changelog ==

+= 2.0 =
+* NEW: Factlink configuration panel
+* NEW: Ability to enable Factlink for all pages and/or posts
+* NEW: Ability to enable Factlink for single pages and/or posts
+* NEW: Ability to replace Wordpress comments with Factlink

+= 1.1 =
+Updated description of Factlink plugin.

+= 1.0 =
+Updated Factlink loader to use the new loader scripts.

+= 0.2 =
+Load factlink asynchronously to ensure your site isn't slowed down.

 = 0.1 =
 First version

-= 0.2 =
-Load factlink asynchronously to ensure your site isn't slowed down.

-= 1.0 =
-Updated Factlink loader to use the new loader scripts.

-= 1.1 =
-Updated description of Factlink plugin.